salarmzn/Bouncing-Ball-Game/README.md

 # Bouncing-Ball-Game
-This program need OpenGL library so OpenGL must be installed in your machine
+In order to use this code OpenGL library shoud be installed in your machine